metamath/lamp-guide/docs/11/index.md

 So let's first use unify to ensure that we've proven what we want to visualize.

-> While no step is selected, press the
+> While no step is selected, click on the
 > icon <img width="16" height="16" src="hub.svg" alt="Unify"> (unify).

 All steps have green checkmarks, which means all steps are proven.